-Take the Red Flag Shoulder Screen to Determine the Next Step for Your Shoulder Pain
+Take the Red Flag Shoulder Screen to Know if You're Ready for Self Rehab with Crossover Symmetry

 Any type of pain can be complicated and frustrating, but that's especially true for shoulder pain.
 A bad shoulder is a nagging issue that can hold you back from enjoying your favorite activities and may persist for months to years despite repeated efforts to solve it.

 But rest assured that there is hope, and with a consistent plan of attack, you can get back to your life pain-free and performing even better.
 It only takes a simple approach of relative rest and a daily exercise routine to strengthen and stretch your shoulders.

 It's the same formula that's helped thousands, and there's a good chance that it will help you too, even with issues like rotator cuff and labrum tears.
 We'll walk you every step of the way with our 30-Day Shoulder Fix, but before diving in taking our Red Flag Shoulder Screen to determine if it's the right program for you.